 While the robot is given no reward for the environment, it is perfectly reasonable (and expected) that the algorithm controlling the robot will use some kind of “intrinsic” motivation derived from its interaction with the environment.
 Below, we provide some of the approach to this problem found in the current literature.
 On the other hand, it would be “easy” for a human knowing the environment (and the final tasks) as described in this page to develop a reward function tailored to this challenge so that the robot specifically learns to grasp objects and move them around.
-This last approach is discouraged and it is not eligble to win the competition (see the rules below).
+This last approach is discouraged and it is not eligible to win the competition (see the rules below).
 The spirit of the challenge is that the robot initially does not know anything about the environment and what it will be asked to do.
 So the approach should be as general as possible.
-Indeed some of the objects on which the robot will be tested will be kept secret until the final evaluation round (see below).

 - Carlos Florensa, David Held, Xinyang Geng, Pieter Abbeel Automatic Goal Generation for Reinforcement Learning Agents